gaspachoo/EEG2Video/Progression_project.md

 ### 2. EEG Feature Encoding
 We use a GLMNet which uses a ShallowNet on raw EEGs, and a MLP on DE/PSD features to extract features from EEGs.

-Models path : `/dgxb_home/ext02/EEG2Video/EEG-VP/models.py` (Modified Pool Layer in Sha)
+Models path : `/dgxb_home/ext02/EEG2Video/EEG-VP/models.py` (Modified Layer in Shallownet compared to original : )

 For training we use 2s raw EEGs and 1s windows for DE/PSD features.